athenarc/smpc-analytics/API/README.md

 The status of an ongoing computation request can be accessed through the `/smpc/queue` GET request by specifying its id.

 The only parameter this GET request accepts is the id of the desired computation request, as shown below.
-* `request` <span style="color:red">_required_</span> A string id identifying the computation request as it was provided by the response of `/smpc/count` POST request.
+* `request` <span style="color:red">_required_</span> A string id identifying the computation request as it was provided by the response of `/smpc/count` or `/smpc/decision_tree` POST requests.

 ##### Server's response

 The server responds with the specified computation's status, and possibly with its current computation step, or the final computation result, in the event that the computation ended successfully.

+The response is a JSON object containing the specified computation's status, and possibly its current step or result which is too a JSON object.
+The server's response has the following structure.
+* `status` <span style="color:red">_required_</span> A string indicating the computation's status.
+One of `[running, succeeded, failed, notstarted]`.
+* `step` <span style="color:blue">_optional_</span> A string indicating the current step of the computation.
+This is present in case that the computation is in the `running` state.
+* `result` <span style="color:blue">_optional_</span> A JSON object with the computation's result in case its status is `succeeded`.
+The JSON object contains a single key namely `data` with the computation result.

+###### Response for /smpc/count

-The result for a count computation is a list with pairs of `label`, `value` corresponding to the appropriate counts.
+The result for a count computation is a list with tuples of `label`, `value`, `mesh` corresponding to the appropriate counts.

 ```json
 {